Mitigation of Magnetic Flux Trapping in Superconducting Electronics Using Moats: Discussion

 In the measured films, $n_\mathrm{moat}$ = $(p_x p_y)^{-1}$ because $L, W \gg p_x, p_y$, where $L$ and $W$ are the dimensions of the array.
 The finite film extent and material defects can modify $B^{\mathrm{meas}}_{\mathrm{exp}}$ relative to Eq.~\ref{eq:Bexp_basic}, as flux may be expelled to the film edges or trapped on defects rather than solely accommodated by the moats.
 Consequently, $N_{\Phi_0}$ need not be uniform across unit cells and $\langle N_{\Phi_0} \rangle$ may deviate slightly from an integer.
 For the measured arrays ($W \times L \geq 100 \times 100~\upmu\mathrm{m}^2$), these effects are small compared to the array-induced behavior, consistent with the observed clustering of $\langle N_{\Phi_0} \rangle$ near integer values.
 The influence of defects is further accounted for by our use of $B^{\mathrm{meas}}_{\mathrm{exp}}$ rather than $B_1$ (see Sec.~\ref{sec:results}).

-In Figure~\ref{fig:Bexp_vs_basic_scaling}, $B_{\mathrm{exp}}^{\mathrm{meas}}$ is plotted vs $\langle N_{\Phi_0} \rangle \Phi_0 n_\mathrm{moat}$ at $\langle N_{\Phi_0} \rangle=1$.
-Fig.~\ref{fig:Bexp_vs_basic_scaling} shows that, at fixed moat density, the amount of flux per moat at the expulsion field depends strongly on moat shape and size.
+In Figure~\ref{fig:Bexp_vs_basic_scaling}, $B_{\mathrm{exp}}^{\mathrm{meas}}$ is plotted vs. $\Phi_0 n_\mathrm{moat}$ for the studied moat arrays.
+The slope of this dependence provides an estimate of $\langle N_{\Phi_0} \rangle$ for each array, which ranges from $\langle N_{\Phi_0} \rangle = 1$ to $\langle N_{\Phi_0} \rangle = 5$.
+Fig.~\ref{fig:Bexp_vs_basic_scaling} shows that, at fixed moat density, the amount of flux per moat at the expulsion field strongly depends on moat shape and size.
 For example, at comparable moat densities, $a_x = 36$ $\upmu$m, $a_y=1$ $\upmu$m slits trap $\sim5\times$ more flux than $a = 4$ $\upmu$m squares.
 The data also indicate that $\langle N_{\Phi_0} \rangle$ depends strongly on moat spacing (pitch), with dense arrays of moats trapping significantly more flux than sparse arrays.
 Among the measured moat arrays, slit moats appear to be the most attractive for SCE applications due to their small area footprint and ability to trap multiple flux quanta.

-To better understand the expulsion field of films with periodic arrays of narrow slits, we consider the slits in the idealized limiting case $a_x \rightarrow p_x$.
-In this limit, the spacing between the moats along one dimension approaches zero and the initial superconducting film breaks into a set of parallel horizontal strips with width $s_y$ and spacing $a_y$. $B_{\mathrm{exp}}$ for a single long strip with width $w$ has been extensively studied both theoretically and experimentally and is given by
+To better understand the expulsion field of films with periodic arrays of slits, we consider the moats in the idealized limiting case $a_x \rightarrow p_x$.
+In this limit, the spacing between the moats along one dimension approaches zero, $s_x \rightarrow 0$, and the initial superconducting film breaks into a set of parallel horizontal strips with width $s_y$ and spacing $a_y$. $B_{\mathrm{exp}}$ for a single long strip with width $W$ has been extensively studied both theoretically and experimentally and is given by